REPOZY/Hookbridge/README.md

 > From the manifest files, extract name, description, license, keywords, display_name, and short_description.
 > For the Codex install path: always $HOME/.codex/{plugin-name} — standard Codex convention.
 >
+> Generate the complete plugin.universal.yaml, place it in the root of the plugin directory
-> Generate the complete plugin.universal.yaml.
-Use {PLUGIN_ROOT} in all hook command paths.
+> (alongside hooks/ and skills/), and use {PLUGIN_ROOT} in all hook command paths.
 > ```
 >
 > Then run `hookbridge diff` — if the output says "All files match", the migration is verified and complete.